Metric/Materia/README.md

  * OpenTK.GLControl via Nuget
  * Assimp via Nuget
  * Newtonsoft JSON via Nuget
+ * NLog via Nuget
  * All other dependencies are in this repository
  * Uses a custom build of the free ExtendedWpfToolkit that fixes some bugs in AvalonDock, uses proper WPF GridSplitter controls in AvalonDock and customizes AvalonDock Metro Theme.

 Build Instructions
 =====================
  * Load up the main solution
- * Make sure OpenTK, OpenTK control, and Newtonsoft JSON is referenced properly in Materia project
+ * Make sure OpenTK, OpenTK control, Newtonsoft JSON, and NLog is referenced properly in Materia project
  * Make sure OpenTK and Assimp is referenced properly in RSMI (Really Simple Mesh Importer) project
  * Build
  * Copy items from AddToOutputDir to where the final built .exe is located